akouk/lucene-content-query-engine/README.md

 Before you begin, ensure you have installed the followings:

-- a compatible version of Java (Java 11 or later is recommended).
+- a compatible version of Java (Java 11 or later is recommended)
-- Apache Maven to manage project dependencies.
+- Apache Maven to manage project dependencies

 ## Getting Started
 ### Cloning the Project